ChefAustin/ChefAustin.github.io/_posts/2019-08-30-docker-on-pi.md

 This node joined a swarm as a worker.
 ```

-Now that all of our worker nodes have been added to the swarm, we can jump back into our manager node and confirm the status of all ndoes in the swarm:
+Now that all of our worker nodes have been added to the swarm, we can jump back into our manager node and confirm the status of all nodes in the swarm:
 ```
 pi@pi1:~ $ docker node ls
 ID                            HOSTNAME            STATUS              AVAILABILITY        MANAGER STATUS      ENGINE VERSION